1484abd/motion-reel-life-controller/JOURNAL.md

 now it should work perfectly fine and i added the code of the mapper

-and i finished the coding it took me like 1 hour only for the mapper the hard one is the code of the headset i will start it now. ok i coded the head set this was harder caus ei needed to learn how to code an mpu6050
+and i finished the coding it took me like 1 hour only for the mapper the hard one is the code of the headset i will start it now. ok i coded the head set this was harder cause i needed to learn how to code an mpu6050

 <img width="122" height="428" alt="image" src="https://github.com/user-attachments/assets/1df8b89f-a3a3-4819-937c-7bd31c37f371" />